-Eventually the walk ended up taking nearly twenty hours of solid walking over the two days I’d given myself.
-Sitting at work on the Monday as I wrote this with my feet blistered, battered and sore beyond belief I felt pretty proud to have attempted such a challenge and even more impressed that I actually completed the challenge.
+The path itself ended up taking nearly twenty hours of solid hard walking over the two days I had given myself.
+Sitting back in the office at work on the Monday as I wrote this with my feet blistered, battered and sore beyond belief I felt pretty proud to have attempted such a challenge and even more impressed that I’d actually completed the challenge within the two days.

-The little adventure, which was practically on my own doorstep geographically speaking, provided plenty of escapism and felt equally as epic as anything that I had attempted and written about on this site.
-It cost me next to nothing money wise and it was squeezed into just one weekend, so it’s a big hats off to the whole #mircoadventure concept and as a result of my experiences I now strongly advocate everyone to give this type of thing a try, even if it’s just the once!
-Go on have a #microadventure for yourself!
+This little adventure, which was practically on my own doorstep geographically speaking, provided plenty of escapism and felt equally as epic as anything that I have attempted or written about on this website.
+It cost me next to nothing money wise and it was squeezed into just one weekend.

 If you are interested you can find out more about #microadventures here: http://www.alastairhumphreys.com/plan-microadventure/ and all about the book that inspired the trip here: http://www.alastairhumphreys.com/microadventures-book/ or on Twitter here: @